gianlucaperna/Retina/README.md

 When using the **-p** plotting parameter, you have to specify on of the three arguments written above.

 ##### Static plots
-With **-p static**  Retina creates a folder Plots and inside a folder per each flow inside the pcap, where it sores different figures in **.png** format, desbring different stats of the flow.
-If offers charts on bitrate, packet length, rtp timestamp, interarrival times.
+With **-p static**  Retina creates a folder *<name_of_pcap>/Plots/* and inside a folder for each RTP flow found in the pcap, where it stores different figures in **.png** format, describing different stats of the flow.
+It offers charts on bitrate, packet length, RTP timestamp and interarrival times.

 ##### Dynamic plots
 With **-p dynamic** you get the same kind of plots as with the static plotting, but in different **html** files which are responsive (can be zoomed in, flows can be selected/disselected etc.).
+They can be found in *<name_of_pcap>/Plots_html/*

 ##### Interactive plots
-With **-p interactive** you get a **.pickle** file that you can upload on a dedicated dashboard that can be found at this link: https://share.streamlit.io/gianlucapolito/retina-dashboard/main/dashboard.py .
+With **-p interactive** you get a **.pickle** file in the folder where the capture is.
+You can then upload this .pickle file on a dedicated dashboard that can be found at this link: https://share.streamlit.io/gianlucapolito/retina-dashboard/main/dashboard.py .
 This is the recommended way to analyze the traffic.